Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ### <mark style="background: #BABD00;">NAS Costs?</mark>

 NAS will generally cost more than DAS (because of its built-in file sharing intelligence), but has the following potential advantages:
-- distance (because it is attached over a network), large number of users being able to access the same storage device
+- <mark style="background: #BABD00;">distance</mark> (because it is attached over a network), large number of users being able to access the same storage device
-- capacity pooling within the NAS appliance (sharing capacity among all hosts using the NAS)
+- <mark style="background: #BABD00;">capacity pooling</mark> within the NAS appliance (sharing capacity among all hosts using the NAS)
-- file sharing (as opposed to data transfer or multiple copies on distributed hosts).
+- <mark style="background: #BABD00;">file sharing</mark> (as opposed to data transfer or multiple copies on distributed hosts).

 ### <mark style="background: #BABD00;">Summary:</mark>